 From left to right:Guest speakers Dr. Robert Hampshire from the USDOT, Ms. Tamiko Brim-Burnell from the USDOT, Mr. Paul C. Ajegba from the Michigan Department of Transportation, and Dr. Brian G. Easly from the USDOT.

 Due to the limitations of COVID-19, the eleventh iteration of the program was held virtually over three weeks.
-Using a series of Zoom sessions, students from historically black colleges and universities, tribal colleges, and other minority-serving institutions heard from experienced professionals and faculty during seminars and networking sessions.
+Using a series of Zoom sessions, students from historically black colleges and universities, tribal colleges, and other institutions heard from experienced professionals and faculty during seminars and networking sessions.
 This year’s program hosted attendees from Prairie View A&M University, University of Nebraska - Lincoln, North Carolina Agricultural and Technical State University, University of Maryland Eastern Shore, Lincoln University, Southern University, and New Mexico State University.

 The program began with a welcome reception where students and faculty were given the chance to learn about each other.
 The students shared their goals and aspirations in the STEM field and the agenda of the rest of the program was discussed.
 Each week was themed to explore a different topic.
 The first week gave “the why and how of graduate school” where Drs.
 Robert Hampshire and Marcus A. Huggans spoke on the opportunities available for graduate students, and past MATC scholars program participants led a panel on their experiences in graduate school.